codeccoop/posts-bridge/README.md

    - **Relations**: A list of handled post types and it's relation with your backend endpoints.
 Each realtion needs a post type, a backend, an endpoint and the remote field to be used as foreign key.
-3. RPC API
+3. Odoo JSON-RPC
-   - **RPC API endpoint**: Entry point of your ERP's RPC external API.
+   - **RPC API endpoint**: Entry point of your Odoo's JSON-RPC external API.
-   - **API user login**: Login of the ERP's user to use use on the API authentication requests.
+   - **API user login**: Login of the Odoo's user to use use on the API authentication requests.
-   - **User password**: Password of the user.
+   - **User password**: Password or APIKEY of the user.
    - **Database name**: Database name to be used.
    - **Relations**: A list of handled post types and it's relation with your backend models.
 Each relation needs a post type, a backend and a model.